- 4 T soy sauce (divided-1 T & 3 T)

 - 2 T canola oil

 - 2 T brown sugar

 - 1 1/2 tsp. chili sauce

-In a large bowl, combine Napa cabbage, red cabbage, carrot, scallions, cashews, Mandarin orange & chunked chicken.
-In a separate bowl, whisk together 3 T soy sauce, vinegar, garlic, ginger, canola oil, 2 tsp. sesame oil, brown sugar and chili sauce (blend well).
+In a large bowl, combine Napa cabbage, red cabbage, carrot, scallions, cashews, Mandarin orange & cooked chicken.
+In a separate bowl, whisk together 3 T soy sauce, vinegar, garlic, ginger, canola oil, 2 tsp. sesame oil, brown sugar, chili sauce and blend well.

 Pour dressing over salad and toss to combine.
 Divide around plates and top each serving with 2 tsp. toasted almonds.
 Serves 5-6

 - Notes: If you can find Bell & Evans Chicken, get it!
 It’s the best tasting!

 - Napa Cabbage can be found at most super markets.

 - I love my Salad Shooter for shredding!

 - Always toast your almonds, but be careful, they can burn fast!